Apple Maps has two new features you need to know

 You can now share your ETA with any contact in your phone, keeping them up to date on your exact ETA.
 There's also a new Look Around feature that is like Google Street View, but made by Apple.

 Apple Maps isn't the only major change in iOS 13.
-There are plenty of new features, including a new swipe keyboard that doesn't let you cuss, that make the upgrade appealing.
+There are plenty of new features, including a new swipe keyboard that doesn't let you swear, that make the upgrade appealing.

 Share your ETA

 This has to be one of the more useful features added to Apple in recent memory.
-As of iOS 13.1, you can share your estimated time of arrival with a friend through SMS or iMessage when you're using Apple Maps navigation.
+As of iOS 13.1, you can share your estimated time of arrival with a friend through Apple Maps, iMessage or text when you're using Apple Maps navigation.
 Here's how:

+After tapping on the Share ETA button, you may notice that some contacts have an Apple Maps icon next to their name, instead of a Messages icon.
+If your iPhone is running iOS 13.1 or newer, and you're sharing your ETA with someone with an iPhone on iOS 13.1 or newer, then Apple Maps will be used to share your location, route, and ETA.
+However, if you share your ETA with a non-iPhone user, or someone running iOS 13 or older on their Apple device, then a message will be sent.

-When Apple Maps sends a message, it will read something similar to this:
+When Apple Maps sends a text or iMessage, it will read something similar to this:

 I started sharing my ETA with you in Apple Maps: arriving at Pepsi Center around 10:44 AM.
 I'll let you know if I'm running late.